 Although it is of the utmost importance that individual entrepreneurs make an effort to develop circular economies in their operations, setting guidelines must be part of a comprehensive national policy that promotes these changes.

-“It is necessary to create special lines of credit for the acquisition of new and expensive technology that comes from Europe and the United States, as well as to dedicate funds utilized to teach workers to operate it,” Edmondi asserted.
+“It is necessary to create special lines of credit for the acquisition of new and expensive technology that comes from Europe and the United States, as well as to dedicate funds to be utilized to teach workers to operate it,” Edmondi asserted.

 Public-private partnerships have incredible potential to pool resources to develop a circular economy in El Salvador.
 Initially, programs could be designed for specific industries such as textiles and biomedicals.
-Above all, however, leaders must devise a national strategy to effectively communicate the consequences and benefits of this type of economic transition.”
+Above all, however, leaders must devise a national strategy to effectively communicate the positive consequences and benefits of this type of economic transition.”

 Please use this form to contact us and we will respond as soon as possible: